Shinyzenith/NextWM/CONTRIBUTING.md

 ## Proper Commit Messages

-Make sure to write proper commit messages.
+Make sure to write proper commit messages, sign your commits with gpg, and use `-s` flag while running git commit.

 Example: